Transfusion-dependent anaemia due to very low, low or intermediate risk myelodysplastic syndromes (MDS)

 Imetelstat

-Imetelstat is an oligonucleotide human telomerase inhibitor that binds to the template region of the RNA component of human telomerase (hTR), inhibits telomerase enzymatic activity and prevents telomere binding.
-Increased telomerase activity and human telomerase reverse transcriptase (hTERT) RNA expression have been reported in MDS and malignant stem and progenitor cells.
+Imetelstat is an oligonucleotide telomerase inhibitor that binds to the template region of the RNA component of human telomerase (hTR), which prevents telomere binding.
+Telomerase activity and human telomerase reverse transcriptase (hTERT) RNA expression are known to be significantly increased in MDS and malignant stem and progenitor cells.
+Imetelstat treatment leads to reduction of telomere length, inhibition of malignant stem and progenitor cell proliferation and induction of apoptotic cell death leading to reduction of malignant clones.

 Read more about Imetelstat